-The following configurations are available for Samsung Galaxy devices running Android 11:
+The following configurations are available for Samsung Galaxy devices running Android 12:

-- Fully managed device: - Device Owner (DO) privileges are assigned to an MDM or similar application to apply policies and restrictions to the device as a whole.
-DA applications may also be installed and enforce policies. - For Legacy deployments, DA privileges are assigned to an MDM or similar application to apply policies and restrictions to the device as a whole.
-Other DA applications may also be installed and enforce policies. - Fully managed device with App Separation: - O DO privileges are assigned to an MDM or similar application to apply policies and restrictions to the device as a whole.
-DA applications may also be installed and enforce policies.
-In addition, using Knox App Separation feature, a group of apps are isolated from the rest of the system, supporting use cases such as the isolation of non-work approved apps or the separation of highest-trust tier apps. - Work profile on company-owned device: - O A work profile is created on a company-owned device, enabling the use of the device for personal purposes and work purposes in a separate profile.
-The work profile is managed by a Profile Owner (PO) that can apply configurations to the device as a whole that respect the user's privacy.
-DA applications may also be installed and enforce policies.
-Current COPE deployments featuring a DO and a PO will transition to this model when their device is upgraded to Android 11. - Work profile on personally owned device: - A work profile is created on a personally owned device.
-This setting is not within the scope of this document. - DA + Knox Workspace: - Legacy Knox Workspaces may be created in a Samsung Galaxy device released prior to Knox 3.4 with a DA.
+- To support COBO: Fully managed device: - Device Owner (DO) privileges are assigned to an MDM or similar application to apply policies and restrictions to the device as a whole. - To support COPE (management-over-privacy): Fully managed device with App Separation: - O DO privileges are assigned to an MDM or similar application to apply policies and restrictions to the device as a whole.
+In addition, using Knox App Separation feature, a group of apps are isolated from the rest of the system, supporting use cases such as the isolation of non-work approved apps or the separation of highest-trust tier apps. - To support COPE (privacy-over-management): Work profile on company-owned device: - O A work profile is created on a company-owned device, enabling the use of the device for personal purposes and work purposes in a separate profile.
+The work profile is managed by a Profile Owner (PO) that can apply certain configurations to the device as a whole that respect the user's privacy. - To support BYOD: Work profile on personally owned device: - o A work profile is created on a personally owned device.
+The work profile is managed by a Profile Owner (PO) that can apply configurations to the Work Profile only, with the exception of very few policies that can be applied to the device.